Frequently Asked Tax Questions

-Yes, Graduate Assistant stipends are considered WAGES.
+Yes, Graduate Assistant stipends are wages.
 Adjunct stipends are also wages.
 In general, if you receive payment for performing a service, that is considered to be wages and is taxed as income.
 Students with GA stipends are considered to be part-time employees.
-The UT Payroll Office issues form W-2 (Wage and Tax Statement) in late January for wages you earned in calendar year 2013.
+The UT Payroll Office issues form W-2 (Wage and Tax Statement) in late January for wages you earned in calendar year 2015.
 The information on the W-2 will need to be included on your income tax return.

 Yes.
-Each employer for whom you worked in 2013 is required to issue you a wage and tax statement prior to the end of January.
-However, students often change their addresses, so your former employer may not have your current address.
+Each employer for whom you worked in 2015 is required to issue you a wage and tax statement prior to the end of January.
+However, your former employer may not have your current address.
 You should contact your previous work places and inform them of your current address so that the W-2 form can be sent to you in a timely manner.
 Remember, by law, all employers MUST report your earnings to the U.S. Internal Revenue Service.
 So, failure to receive a form W-2 from an employer does not eliminate the requirement that you report all taxable income earned from that employer.

 I am a student from India, and I've heard that my country's tax treaty allows me to claim the standard deduction, but I can find no additional information about this benefit.

-Information on this benefit can be found in IRS Publication 519, US Tax Guide for Aliens, P.27.
+Information on this benefit can be found in IRS Publication 519, US Tax Guide for Aliens, p.27.
 Students from India have the choice of itemizing their deductions or taking the standard deduction amount.
-Since the standard deduction for 2013 is $6100 if you are single, most will take this amount.
-On form 1040NR-EZ, enter $6100 on line 11 if you are single.
-If you are married, and your spouse also files a return, enter $6100 on line 11.
-The standard deduction is $12,200 for Indian nationals who are filing as "married filing jointly" for 2013 on form 1040NR.
+Since the standard deduction for 2015 is $6300 if you are single, most will take this amount.
+On form 1040NR-EZ, enter $6300 on line 11 if you are single.
+If you are married, and your spouse also files a return, enter $6300 on line 11.
+The standard deduction is $12,600 for Indian nationals who are filing as "married filing jointly" for 2015 on form 1040NR.

 J-1 research scholars and faculty from India are not eligible for this benefit.